 If you know that you grind your teeth, it’s incredibly important to protect your teeth as best as you can in order to prevent future damage.
 At Smile On Dental Studio, we can provide you with a bite guard to protect your teeth from bruxism.
 This will protect your teeth from the force of your bite either throughout the day or when you sleep.

 If our St. Louis dentist suspects TMJ or bite problems, we will need to complete additional treatments on top of wearing the bite guard to address the problem as a whole.
 You may also need to change certain lifestyle choices or habits to completely protect your teeth from severe damage.
 In the meantime, you can count on your bite guard to protect you until the underlying problems are addressed.

 How long you have been grinding your teeth determines how severe the damage is.
 It’s possible you might need no restorations, but some need a mouth full of dental crowns.
 Restoring your smile from bruxism is important to complete in conjunction with wearing a bite guard to prevent further damage.

 Dr. Chris Hill at Smile On Dental Studio studied neuromuscular dentistry to help his patients solve their bruxism problems.
 Patients who suffer from bruxism often have sensitive teeth because they’ve worn down their enamel and exposed the dentin.
 They may also experience significant decay near their tooth roots due to the exposed dentin.
 When teeth become severely damaged from bruxism, they either need to be restored or at times extracted and replaced with dental implants.

-If you notice that you grind or clench your teeth during the day or at night, give our Clayton dentist a call for a custom bite guard and further evaluation to prevent further damage from occurring.
-Please call (314) 678-7876 today for an appointment with TMJ dentist Dr. Chris Hill at Smile On Dental Studio in Clayton.
+If you notice that you grind or clench your teeth during the day or at night, give our St. Louis dentist a call for a custom bite guard and further evaluation to prevent further damage from occurring.
+Please call Smile on Dental Studio in Richmond Heights, MO at (314) 678-7876 today for an appointment with TMJ dentist Dr. Chris Hill.